-Being the point person, can possibly extend even to the wedding vendors.
-If you are indeed tasks with this as well, ensure to discuss the wedding timeline in detail with your newlywed-to-be / bride to ensure you understand her visions and what needed to be executed.
-You can go as far as discuss possible alternatives with the current plan so you can decide and advice on things faster on the wedding day.
+Being the point person can extend even to the wedding vendors.
+If you are indeed tasked with this, ensure to discuss the wedding timeline in detail with your newlywed-to-be / bride to ensure you understand her visions and what needed to be executed.
+You can go as far as discuss possible alternatives with the current plan so you can decide and advise on things faster on the wedding day.

 4. Getting ready

-This goes without saying, you will be needed while getting ready and is definitely one of the important maid of honor duties.
+This goes without saying; you will be needed while getting ready, and it is definitely one of the important maid of honor duties.
 From the morning (or even 2-3 days before), you will be by the bride’s side.
 Keeping her organized, happy, and just spreading that good vibe all around!